 Within the Mina network, Mina acts as the verifier and runs the verifier function.
-We’ll describe how this works soon.

 Prover Function & Verification Key

-npm run build, the build process outputs
+npm run build command.
+The build process outputs

 The prover function runs in a user’s web browser.

 The verification key lives on chain for a given zkApp account and is used by the Mina network to verify that a zero-knowledge proof has met all constraints defined in the prover.
 A verification key is required in order to create a zkApp account.
-We will describe this more below.

-The next two sections will go into more detail about how the prover and verifier functions are used when a zkApp is deployed and when users interact with a zkApp.
+The next two sections go into more detail about how the prover and verifier functions are used when a zkApp is deployed and when users interact with a zkApp.